MakieOrg/Makie.jl/docs/examples/plotting_functions/text.md

 ```
 \end{examplefigure}

-## Formatted text
+## Rich text

-With formatted text, you can build text using different colors or fonts, as well as subscripts and superscripts.
+With rich text, you can build text using different colors or fonts, as well as subscripts and superscripts.
-You can build formatted text using the functions `formatted`, `superscript` and `subscript`.
+You can build rich text using the functions `rich`, `superscript` and `subscript`.

 \begin{examplefigure}{svg = true}
 ```julia